achillean00/achillean00.github.io/docs/_posts/2021-08-06-petitpotam-to-domain-compromise.markdown.md

 ### Rubeus

 [Rubeus](https://github.com/GhostPack/Rubeus) is a Windows tool for using and abusing Kerberos.
 The code needs to be downloaded from the Github repository and then compiled.
-You can use [Visual Studio Community 2019](https://visualstudio.microsoft.com/vs/community/), which is free to do this.
+You can use [Visual Studio Community 2019](https://visualstudio.microsoft.com/vs/community/), which is free, to do this.

 ### Mimikatz

 [Mimikatz](https://github.com/gentilkiwi/mimikatz) is the go-to tool for abusing Windows authentication, among other things.
-You can grab a compiled release from the Github repository, though it will need to be run on a system you control with the Antivirus switch off, as **everything** detects it as Malware in it's default state.
+You can grab a compiled release from the Github repository, though it will need to be run on a system you control with the Antivirus switched off, as **everything** detects it as malware in it's default state.

 ## The attack